Cooking for one doesn’t require a fully stocked kitchen.

 - Soups

-A 1–2 litre saucepan is usually enough for one person.
+A 1–2 litre saucepan is perfect for one person.

 3. One Good Knife